neuefische/web-exercises/sessions/react-state-3/tags/README.md

 ## Task

+1. At first, make sure you understand the data flow; note that

+- `Form` has a `onAddTag` prop and
-1. At first, make sure you understand the data flow; note that both `Form` and `List` components receives `onSomething` props which are not yet passed to them in the `App` component.
+- `List` a `onDeleteTag` prop which are not yet passed to them in the `App` component.

-2. As soon as you are ready, write state updates to add and delete a tag.
+2. Write and wire up state updates to add and delete a tag.

 You can use the following hints as guideline: